 - Private Mortgage Insurance:

 Typically if your down payment is less than 20% of the purchase price, you will be required to pay Private Mortgage Insurance (PMI).
 This insurance is to protect the lender in the event of a default on the loan and carries a monthly premium paid by the buyer on top of the mortgage payment.
-Once 20% of the loan is paid off, the policy can be cancelled.
-Be aware that most lenders require you to request in writing to have the policy cancelled, as opposed to simply canceling it.
+Once 20% of the loan is paid off, the policy can usually be cancelled.

 It is customary for all required or optional inspections to be paid for by the buyer.
-Although some inspectors will allow for their payment to be paid at the time of closing, many expect payment at the time of the inspection.
-Again this amount varies depending on the inspector and type of inspection.
+This amount varies depending on the inspectors and types of inspections.

 - Closing Costs:

 You will also need to set aside additional funds for closing costs.
 These are fees associated with the loan and the property, such as origination fees, title insurance, survey, appraisal, attorney's fees, property taxes, home owner association dues, etc. Often times, the closing costs can run into thousands of dollars.
 Sometimes these are negotiable with the seller.
-As your agent, we can help you determine this amount up front so that you are prepared.
+Your lender is required to disclose these fees to you up front, prior to accepting the loan.